andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 "Great, and which gin would you like?"

 Now...
-I like gin, but the extent of my knowledge of the spirit is limited to a handful of the most recognizable brands.
+I like gin, but the extent of my knowledge of it is limited to a handful of the most recognizable brands.
 If you poured me the finest gin in the world and a glass of turpentine I likely couldn't tell the difference.
-Upon the bartender's query I artfully divert his scrutiny of my neophytic grasp of gin while leering at the scribblings on the chalkboard of available offerings,
+Upon the bartender's query I leer at the chalkboard of available offerings, attempting to divert his scrutiny of my neophytic grasp of the spirit, searching for salvation amidst the chalky scribblings.

 "Hmmmmm well..... oh!
 I see you have Bareksten!
 That will make a fine gin & tonic!"

 My choice of Bareksten is predicated on the simple fact that it's from Norway.
-While a simple fact it may be for me, for the distillers it's a point of immense pride.
+While a simple fact it may be for me, a simple fact it is not for the distillers.
+Nay, for them it is a point of immense pride.

 A quick perusal of their website offers the reader a panoply of piny proverbs, an array of arboreal aphorisms.
 It's so over the top it feels like reading the